afzafri/Simple-Laravel-CRUD/README.md

 Simple Laravel Web Application with CRUD (Create, Read, Update, Delete) functions.

 ### Updates
+- 29/01/2017
+ - Now have table migration script
+ - Updates table columns in pages, to lowercase
+ - Form now will display errors and success message
 - 09/11/2016
  - Added pagination to the data results (view stock and search page)
 - 31/10/2016